Library-Distribution/ALD-API-docs/Stdlib-Release-API.md

-With the stdlib API you can retrieve information about the current and older stdlib releases.
+With the stdlib release API you can retrieve information about the current and older stdlib releases.

 # API requests
 ## List stdlib releases